Small Business Loans in May 2023

-• Finding the right small business loan for your business can be daunting, but Nav can help you cut through the noise to find the right option for you.
+- Finding the right small business funding for your business can seem daunting, but Nav can help you cut through the noise to find the right option for you.

 It’s likely going to be more of a challenge for many small businesses to get funding than it was even a year ago — but it’s still possible.
 The current state of the economy brought about by the pandemic, bank collapses, and other global challenges means lenders are less willing to hand out working capital.
 Businesses that are women-owned or run by members of underserved communities tend to be the hardest hit.
-And borrowing is more expensive than it was at the beginning of this year due to the rising interest rates from the federal government.
+And borrowing is more expensive than it was at the beginning of this year due to rising interest rates.

-If getting a small business loan in May 2023 is a priority for your business, it’s still the right time, even if rates are higher.
-Your best small business loan may be from an alternative lender if you can’t qualify for a traditional bank loan or funding from the Small Business Administration (SBA).
+If getting a small business loan in March 2024 is a priority for your business, it’s still the right time, even if rates are higher.
+Your best small business loan may be from an alternative lender if you can’t qualify for a traditional bank loan.

 How to Choose the Right Small Business Loan